swiftlang/vscode-swift/README.md

 * Package dependency view
 * Test Explorer view

-Swift support uses [SourceKit LSP](https://github.com/apple/sourcekit-lsp) for the [language server](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/) to power code completion and [LLDB](https://github.com/vadimcn/vscode-lldb) to enable debugging.
+This extension uses [SourceKit LSP](https://github.com/apple/sourcekit-lsp) for the [language server](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/), which powers code completion.
+It also has a dependency on [CodeLLDB](https://github.com/vadimcn/vscode-lldb) for debugging.

-The aim is to provide a first-class, feature complete extension to make developing Swift applications on all platforms a seamless experience.

-If you experience any issues or want to propose new features please [create an issue](https://github.com/swiftlang/vscode-swift/issues/new) or post on the [swift.org forums](https://forums.swift.org) in the [VS Code Swift Extension category](https://forums.swift.org/c/related-projects/vscode-swift-extension/).
+To propose new features, you can post on the [swift.org forums](https://forums.swift.org) in the [VS Code Swift Extension category](https://forums.swift.org/c/related-projects/vscode-swift-extension/).
+If you run into something that doesn't work the way you'd expect, you can [file an issue in the GitHub repository](https://github.com/swiftlang/vscode-swift/issues/new).

-## Contributing

-The Swift for Visual Studio Code extension is a community driven project originally created by the [Swift Server Working Group](https://www.swift.org/sswg/) and now maintained as part of the [swiftlang organization](https://github.com/swiftlang/).
-Contributions are appreciated, including code, tests and documentation.
-For more details see [CONTRIBUTING.md](CONTRIBUTING.md).

-To give clarity of what is expected of our members, Swift has adopted the code of conduct defined by the Contributor Covenant.
-This document is used across many open source communities, and we think it articulates our values well.
-For more, see the [Code of Conduct](https://swift.org/code-of-conduct/).

 ## Installation

-For the extension to work, you must have Swift installed on your system.
-Please see the [Getting Started Guide on Swift.org](https://www.swift.org/getting-started/) for details on how to install Swift on your system.
-Install the extension from [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=swiftlang.swift-vscode) and open a Swift package!
-You'll be prompted to install and configure the CodeLLDB extension, which you should do so.
+The Swift extension is supported on macOS, Linux, and Windows.
+To install, firstly ensure you have [Swift installed on your system](https://www.swift.org/install/).
+Then [install the Swift extension](https://marketplace.visualstudio.com/items?itemName=swiftlang.swift-vscode).
+Once your machine is ready, you can get started with the **Swift: Create New Project...** command.

 ## Features

 ### Language features

-The extension provides language features such as code completion and jump to definition via the Apple project [SourceKit-LSP](https://github.com/apple/sourcekit-lsp).
-For these to work fully it is required that the project has been built at least once.
-Every time you add a new dependency to your project you should build it so SourceKit-LSP can extract the symbol data for that dependency.
+The extension provides language features such as code completion and jump to definition via [SourceKit-LSP](https://github.com/apple/sourcekit-lsp).
+To ensure the extension functions correctly, it’s important to first build the project so that SourceKit-LSP has access to all the symbol data.
+Whenever you add a new dependency to your project, make sure to rebuild it so that SourceKit-LSP can update its information.

 ### Automatic task creation

-For workspaces that contain a **Package.swift** file, this extension will create the following tasks:
+For workspaces that contain a **Package.swift** file, this extension will add the following tasks:

 - **Build All**: Build all targets in the Package
 - **Build Debug <Executable>**: Each executable in a Package.swift get a task for building a debug build